JanneMattila/www/docs/_posts/2023/11/2023-11-13-defender-suspicious-activity.markdown

 helm install clusterinfo scubakiz/clusterinfo
 ```

-And that's why I got this alert.
-It's good tool for demonstrating
-deployments etc. but not something that you want to have
-in the production clusters.
+I use it to demo the deployments so that it's visually easy to see the changes
+using Cluster Info.
+Despite this alert, I recommend using it for learning purposes.

+This AKS resource lifespan is only duration of one workshop, so I can dismiss these two alerts.

 ### Suspicious User Agent detected

-This one is interesting one.
-Clearly something is scanning my web applications
+This one is an interesting one.
+Clearly something is scanning my web application:
-with quite interesting user agent:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/13/defender-suspicious-activity/app-service.png" %}

+Quite interesting user agent in the request:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/13/defender-suspicious-activity/app-service2.png" %}